Save TONS of money on drapery with these DIY no-sew drop cloth curtains. Make easy and inexpensive curtains and a DIY curtain rod on a tiny budget.

 P.S. – Hanging curtain rod hardware can be tricky – you want the brackets to be evenly spaced and the rod to be level.
 Watch this quick video to see my little “hack” to ensure perfectly hung curtains every single time:

-Part 2: Dye and Hang Drop Cloth Curtains
+Part 2: How to Make Blue Drop Cloth Curtains

 I really liked using this kind of fabric dye to get the just right shade of blue on my curtains.